simopt-admin/simopt/README.md

 1. Adapt the Traffic signal model so that the size of system can be controlled by user.
 * Number of veins and arteries is an input by the user.
-* Probability is not an input, is calculated in the code based on the lambda values provided by the user
+* Probability is not an input, is calculated inside the code and based on the lambda values provided by the user

-2. Fixed the average wait time problem, where the average wait would converge to zero.
-The system only computed the time of the cars that enter and exit the system.
-When the runtime is done the time of the cars still in the system was set to zero.
-Solved the problem by calculating average time separately.
+2. Fixed the average waiting time problem, where the average wait would eventually converge to zero.
+This happened because when the runtime was done the waiting time of the cars still in the system would be set to zero.
+This was solved by making the calculation of the average waiting time counting all cars in the system.

-3. Fixed the calculation of the system time by creating a new object to indicate the time in which each car leaves the system.
+3. Fixed the calculation of the system time by creating a new car object to indicate the time in which each car leaves the system.

 ## Contributing
 You can contribute problems and solvers to SimOpt (or fix other coding bugs) by [forking](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the repository and initiating [pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) in GitHub to request that your changes be integrated.